 The conspiracy to commit bank fraud charge and the bank fraud charge each carry a statutory maximum sentence of 30 years in federal prison.
 The aggravated identity theft charge carries a mandatory additional sentence of two years.
 The sentencing of Arakelyan and Vardanyan is scheduled for July 24, 2012, before U.S. District Judge Claudia Wilken in Oakland.

-This case is being prosecuted by Special Assistant U.S. Attorney Tamara Weber for the Northern District of California and Trial Attorney Paul Rosen of the Fraud Section in the Justice Department’s Criminal Division, with the assistance of Legal Assistant Jeanne Carstensen.
-The investigation was conducted by the U.S. Secret Service San Francisco Field Office, with additional support from the U.S. Secret Service Los Angeles Field Office, U.S. Secret Service Chicago Field Office, and the Glendale and Pleasant Hill California Police Departments.
+This case is being prosecuted by Trial Attorney Paul Rosen of the Fraud Section in the Justice Department’s Criminal Division, and Special Assistant U.S. Attorney Tamara Weber for the Northern District of California.
+The investigation was conducted by the USSS San Francisco Field Office with substantial support from the USSS Chicago and Los Angeles Field Offices, and from the Glendale and Pleasant Hill, Calif., Police Departments.